 Most people avoid focusing their own personality when answering this question.
 Instead, they may talk about their job, their hobbies and interests, places they’ve lived, or other basic background facts about themselves.

-Describing your own personality — your unique style of thinking, behaving, and feeling — is more difficult, because it requires you to take a step back and and see yourself objectively.
+Truly and accurately describing your own personality — your unique style of thinking, behaving, and feeling — is quite difficult, because it requires you to take a step back, evaluate yourself objectively, and compare yourself to other people.

-The free personality tests at TraitLab automatically do this, giving you a list and an image of all of the words that describe your personality, like the example wordcloud above.
+The free personality test here at TraitLab makes this easy, and the results include a collection of words that describe your personality, just like the example wordcloud above.

 The test only takes about 5 minutes and requires no signup or email, so try taking the free test now, or read on to learn more about personality and the words behind our self-descriptions.

 Describing the differences between people in a consistent and precise way is very difficult.
 Modern personality assessments are designed to solve exactly this problem.

 Among scientific researchers, who solve these sorts of problems for a living, the most widely-accepted system for describing personality differences is easily the Big Five.